SciENcv

 SciENcv Background Information

-Notes for NSF SciENcv Current and Pending (Other) Support
+Data Entry Notes for SciENcv Current and Pending (Other) Support

-- SciENcv requires at least 0.01 person months to be entered for any person month entry.
-Moreover, keeping in mind one of the primary purposes of a Current and Pending document/disclosure is for sponsors to assess the capacity of investigators to take on new projects, the Person-Month(s) or (Partial Person-Months) per year listed for a project should always be a reasonable approximation of how much time the individual is planning to spend to complete the scope of work on the given project, even if project does not require a measurable effort commitment, as is commonly the case for University Research Awards (URAs) and seed grants.
+- Person Month Entries - SciENcv requires at least 0.01 person months to be entered for any person month entry.
+Moreover, keeping in mind one of the primary purposes of a Current and Pending document/disclosure is for sponsors to assess the capacity of investigators to take on new projects, the Person-Month(s) or (Partial Person-Months) per year listed for a project should always be a reasonable approximation of how much time the individual is planning to spend to complete the scope of work on the given project, even if project does not require a measurable effort commitment, as is commonly the case for awards classified as Other Sponsored Activity (OSAs), University Research Awards (URAs) and seed grants.

-- In SciENcv Summary of In-Kind Contribution fields have a limit of 500 characters.
+- Summary of In-Kind Contribution in SciENcv has a field limit of 500 characters.